 A Palestinian man who was in one of the mosques said he saw someone being shot in the head.

 “I heard three quick shots, then after about 10 seconds it started again.
 It must have been an automatic.
-No one could pull a trigger that quick,” the man, who did not wish to be named, said.
+No one could pull a trigger that quick,” the man, who did not wish to be named, told AFP.

 “Then people started running out.
 Some were covered in blood,” he said, adding that he joined the fleeing crowd and managed to escape.